LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/009-ingesting-api-data.md

 ### Set up API Ingestion Lambda Module
 In this section, you will be writing the code, using a template format, that will deploy your Lambda function to the Data Platform Project (or update an existing one if you need to make changes to an existing Lambda function).

 **Note: The steps in this section refer specifically to Github user interface**.
-However, if you are familiar working with the Data Platform project from IDE, then you can also make the changes in your IDE and commit them to the Data Platform repository.
+However, if you are familiar working with the Data Platform project from your IDE, then you can also make the changes in your IDE and commit them to the Data Platform repository.

 1. Open the [terraform directory][terraform-directory] in the Data Platform Project in GitHub.